 If Taylor Swift is living in Kansas City, here's what locals say she should know

-KANSAS CITY, Mo. — Taylor Swift — international superstar, the most-streamed artist of 2023, and once-time New York City tourism ambassador — is apparently now a Kansas City resident.
+KANSAS CITY, Mo. — Taylor Swift — international superstar, the most-streamed artist of 2023, and onetime New York City tourism ambassador — is apparently now a Kansas City resident.

 At least temporarily.
 During a scheduled break in her Eras Tour, Swift reportedly moved into the mansion of her boyfriend, Kansas City Chiefs tight end Travis Kelce.